MBcode/ec/system.md

 C[any_Crawler] -- outputs_quads/dataset --> S[search+match_system]
 ```

-### soon I will write about having the system that does the crawling, check it's (logs for) validation
+### soon I will write about having the system that does the crawling, check it's own (logs for) validation

 #### We do have other doc pages, so maybe some of that could go here:  [https://github.com/earthcube/geocodes_documentation/wiki](https://github.com/earthcube/geocodes_documentation/wiki)